ehurturk/timef/README.md

 It was a simple practice project for me - don't expect much functionality.

-Timef only works in UNIX-like systems since it uses headers that only exist on UNIX systems.
+Timef only works in UNIX-like systems since it uses headers that only exist and heavily depend on UNIX systems.

 ## Build & Install
 As previously mentioned, the program is for UNIX systems, not for Windows.